technmsg/blog/v2/content/errata.md

 I will not rent or sell your name, address, email address, or other personal information to any third party without your permission.
 However, I must give full cooperation in any situation where I am required by law or legal process to provide such information.

-I use [Google Analytics](https://marketingplatform.google.com/about/analytics/) to acquire broad demographic data about visitors, including geographic and user-agent information.
-Google stores this data in accordance with [their privacy policy](https://policies.google.com/privacy).
-I also use [Google AdSense](https://www.google.com/adsense/) to provide site-wide search and contextual advertising; the same privacy policy applies.
+I use [Cloudflare Web Analytics](https://www.cloudflare.com/web-analytics/) to acquire broad demographic data about visitors, including geographic and user-agent information.
+Cloudflare stores this data in accordance with [their privacy policy](https://www.cloudflare.com/privacypolicy/).

 I use [Amazon Native Shopping Ads](https://affiliate-program.amazon.com/help/topic/t402) to provide site-wide contextual advertising.
 For Amazon's privacy policy, refer to [Amazon Privacy Notice](https://www.amazon.com/gp/help/customer/display.html?ie=UTF8&nodeId=468496).

+If you use the [search](/v2/search.html) page, the [DuckDuckGo Privacy Policy](https://duckduckgo.com/privacy) applies.

 I reserve the right to republish or share the contents of any correspondence.